dhope-scottlogic/blog/_posts/2024-02-19-message_types.md

 - Queue
 - Event
 - State Transfer
 summary: This blog is about the different types of message you can put on systems like Rabbit MQ and Kafka.
-It discusses the differences between commands, events, state and also looks at how granular to make your messages.
+It discusses the differences between commands, events, state and gives a few tips for how to structure your messages.
 author: dhope
 ---